Rugby’s top stars voice concerns about planned global league

 Chief executives from the top unions and tournaments attended a meeting in Los Angeles last month about the proposed new global competition .
 The aim is to provide greater context to the international game, which has test matches in June and November along with the northern hemisphere’s Six Nations tournament in February-March, and the southern hemisphere’s Rugby Championship in August to October.

-World Rugby said the meeting was “positive and productive” and it would “continue exploring the viability of potential global competition formats.”
+World Rugby said at the time that the meeting was “positive and productive” and it would “continue exploring the viability of potential global competition formats.”

+Reacting to the latest comments by members of the IRP, World Rugby said on Thursday they were “surprising given (the) regular engagement throughout this ongoing process.”
+It added the governing body’s commitment to player welfare is “unwavering.”

 “Players are definitely open to discussing a new global season,” England captain Owen Farrell said, “but what we develop has to work with the club game in order to reduce conflict, deal with player release issues, and make sure their welfare is looked after.